| |

 However, we’ve noticed that if you look in the early morning, there are occasionally reservations available for the same day (usually they’re at off peak times, early or late).

-Definitely order the cauliflower main, which was the standout dish for us.
+Definitely order the jerked cauliflower main, which is the standout dish for us, along with the twice cooked pork.

 The rub is sweet and spicy, and we were this close to ordering a second one (or asking the people next to us, who tragically didn’t finish theirs, if we could have it).
 If Alysha ate beef, we would have ordered the smoky beef rib.

-The other thing to know here is that we enjoyed the sides and small plates equally, if not more than the main dishes.
+The other thing to know here is that we enjoy the sides and small plates equally, if not more than the main dishes.

-We asked our server to help us figure out what to order, and ended up with a wide array of different, interesting dishes.
+The menu rotates fairly often, so we usually ask our server to help us figure out what to order, and end up with a wide array of different, interesting dishes.

 The sides, in particular, are worth exploring, because they feature flavors and ingredients that we don’t usually encounter in our day-to-day lives, like the peanut creamed greens with peanuts and tomatoes, or the Diri Ak Sos Pwa, which is a stew of red kidney beans served over rice.